• Skip to primary navigation

 To build a Arduino with Non Contact Liquid Sensor Circuit follow the below connections steps:

-• Gather all the components as shown in circuit diagram
+• First, gather all the components as shown in circuit diagram

-• Green wire is signal output pin and is connected to Arduino digital pin D8.
+• Then, connect the sensors green signal output wire to Arduino digital pin D8.

-• And red probe to sensor signal output of sensor
+• Now multimeter connect its black probe to GN and red probe to sensor signal output of sensor

 Conclusion: